 Updates will be made as and when necessary, in line with the latest government guidance.

 Lucy trained as a General Nurse at Watford General Hospital in 1987.
 After qualifying she worked briefly in Adult Orthopaedic care before moving on to a children’s ward at Addenbrookes Hospital in Cambridge.
 Lucy completed her Diploma in Children’s Nursing in 1995 before going on to work in the Paediatric Intensive Care Unit at Addenbrookes.

 Lucy next embarked on a career in Community Children’s Nursing where she worked for 11 years, looking after children and families in their own home and managing a team of nurses.
 Lucy was instrumental in setting up the Diana Community Children’s Nursing Team in Cambridge.
 Lucy’s last post before setting up Sunflowers was as the WellChild Nurse in Addenbrookes, ensuring the safe discharge home of Children with Complex Health Needs.

-During this time Lucy has raised two boys, one husband and a few chickens.
+During this time Lucy has raised two boys, and a few chickens.

 Karen Higgins Clinical Director

 In 1988 Karen trained as an adult nurse at Addenbrookes Hospital before training as a Children’s nurse at Great Ormond Street in London.
 Since then Karen has worked at both hospitals as well as a school for children with profound learning needs.
 She worked in a Children’s Intensive Care Unit for three years and trained as a specialist PICU nurse.
 She then worked as a Sister on a general paediatric ward before becoming manager of a paediatric unit at a district general hospital.